 - Pencil

-- Place a regular-sized craft stick on each side of the horizontally placed mini craft sticks.
+- Next, place a regular-sized craft stick on the right and left sides of the horizontally placed mini-craft sticks.
 It will look like train tracks.
-(Use the 2 popsicle sticks that you placed along the sides, or grab another 2 craft sticks while keeping the originals in place as guidelines as shown.)
+(Use the two popsicle sticks you placed along the sides, or grab another two craft sticks while keeping the originals in place, as shown in the photograph below.)

-- Use a pencil to place a dot over where the vertically placed regular-sized popsicle sticks overlap the horizontal mini craft sticks.
+- Use a pencil to mark a dot where the vertically placed regular-sized popsicle sticks overlap the horizontal mini craft sticks.

-- Place a bead of glue along the edge of another popsicle craft stick and attach it to one side of your sidewall.
+- Place a bead of glue along the bottom edge of another popsicle craft stick and attach it to one side of the side wall.
 Leave the other side of the sidewall as is.
-Do not glue another craft stick to it because it will be glued to the back wall of the nativity stable in a later step.
+(Do not glue another craft stick to it because it will be glued to the back wall of the nativity stable in a later step.)

-- Repeat steps 1 through 6 to create a second sidewall.
+- Repeat steps one through six to create a second side wall.

-- We have included a photo tutorial to complement these instructions directly below.
+- We have included a photo tutorial below to show how each sidewall for the popsicle stick nativity craft is made to complement these instructions directly.

 Related: Reverse Fingerprint Christmas Tree Cards Kids Can Make